photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ## Kernel Security

-We recommend disabling Linux kernel security modules like *SELinux* (RedHat/Fedora) on private servers, especially if you have no experience configuring them.
+We recommend disabling Linux kernel security modules like *SELinux* (Red Hat/Fedora) on private servers, especially if you have no experience configuring them.

 If you have working configuration rules for a particular Linux distribution, feel free to share the instructions with the community so that less experienced users can harden their installation without running into problems.